tadorfer/protlearn/README.md

 # protlearn

-protlearn is a Python module for preprocessing amino acid sequences (i.e. proteins and peptides) and subsequent feature engineering, both of which are crucial steps to take prior to classification or regression problems.
+protlearn is a Python package for preprocessing amino acid sequences (i.e. proteins and peptides) and subsequent feature engineering.
+Its functions are particularly suited for the preparation of classification and regression tasks.

-The module is distributed under the MIT license and is being maintained by Thomas Dorfer.

 ## Installation